 Dental Office Names: How to Name Your Dental Practice

 Do you need to come up with a name for your dental practice?
 There might be more than one reason that you would need to do so.
-For example, you might be buying an existing dental practice and need a new identity to make the practice your own.
-Or you might be opening your own practice and are wondering what to call it.
-Or perhaps you have brought on a new business partner or associate and the original name doesn’t exactly fit anymore.
+For example, you might be buying an existing dental clinic and need a new identity to make the practice your own.
+You might be opening your own practice and wondering what to call it.
+Perhaps you have brought a new business partner or associate into your practice, and the original name no longer fits.

-Whatever the reason, dental office names are on your mind and it’s essential to come up with the right name.
+Whatever the reason, dental office names are on your mind, and it’s essential to come up with the right name.
 Rebranding your practice requires some thought and attention to detail.
+We’ve created this guide on how to name your dental practice to help you.

 Choosing a Dental Practice Name

 The artful part of picking a name for your dental clinic is finding a name that is memorable and catchy.
 You don't want people to forget you after they see the name of your practice.
-That said, catchy dental clinic names can sometimes go too far and veer away from being professional.
+That said, catchy dental clinic names can sometimes go too far and veer from professionalism.
 You don't want that to happen, either.

-The solution, then, is finding a happy medium: a clinic name that is both memorable and professional.
-If you can do that, then you will be well on your way to building a successful brand for your clinic.
+The solution, then, is finding a happy medium: a memorable and professional dental business name.
+If you can do that, you will be well on your way to building a successful brand for your clinic.

 Dental Office Names, Examples, and Ideas

-The good news is that there are lots of words and phrases to play with when you are choosing a name for your dental office.
-Of course, brainstorming different ideas is a good way to come up with options for your clinic name, but in this section, we give you some ideas and jumping-off points.
+The good news is that there are many words and phrases to play with when choosing a name for your dental office.
+Of course, brainstorming different ideas is an effective way to develop options for your clinic name, but we give you some ideas and jumping-off points in this section.

-When choosing a business name you have several general options.
-Different goals, visions, and circumstances may warrant a different approach.
-There typically isn't a one size fits all.
+When selecting a business name, you have many options.
+Different goals, visions, and circumstances may warrant different strategies.
+There typically isn't a one-size-fits-all solution to picking a name.

 Examples of Dental Clinic Names

 There are many options for naming your dental office.
-Here are 15 examples that we think are catchy and interesting.
+Here are 15 dental office name ideas that we think are catchy and interesting.

-As you can see, some of these names suggest specialties.
-Happy Kids Dentistry would be ideal for a dental clinic that specializes in pediatric dentistry while Tooth Spa Dental suggests a practice that offers cosmetic dental services.
+As you can see, some of these clinic name ideas suggest specialties.
+Happy Kids Dentistry would be ideal for a dental clinic specializing in pediatric dental care, while Tooth Spa Dental suggests a practice offering cosmetic dental services.
 Let's dig a little deeper.

 Catchy Dental Clinic Names

-Catchy names are names that have the same quality as a commercial jingle that you can still remember now even though you last heard it in your childhood.
-A good way to come up with a catchy name is to use rhyming or alliteration.
-For example, Gentle Dental rhymes and is easy to remember and it has the benefit of offering reassurance to people who may be nervous about dental care.
+Catchy dental names have the same quality as the commercial jingles you can still remember, even if you haven’t heard them in years.
+Using rhyming or alliteration can be useful because both can make names memorable.
+For example, Gentle Dental rhymes and is easy to remember, and it has the benefit of offering reassurance to people who may be nervous about dental care.

 Alliteration involves using words that begin with the same letter.
 Daisy Dental and Dazzle Dentistry are both great examples.
 You could even expand to three words and go with something like Darling Daisy Dental.